Five-Spice Grilled Cornish Hens with Mongolian Barbecue Sauce

 - 2 green onion stalks, finely diced

-- Remove Tyson Cornish Hens from package.
+- Remove Cornish hens from the package.
 Give them a quick rinse, and place on plate.
 Pat dry with paper towel.

 - Truss the legs and wings to ensure even cooking.